Ralph Parr

 Colonel Ralph Sherman Parr, Jr. (July 1, 1924 – December 7, 2012) was an American double-flying ace of the Korean War.
 He was credited with a total of ten downed enemy aircraft.
 He also flew in World War II and the Vietnam War, and is the only person to have been awarded both the United States Army Distinguished Service Cross and the corresponding decoration used by the United States Air Force once it became an independent branch of service, the Air Force Cross.

 Early life

 Parr was born in 1924, in Portsmouth, Virginia.
 His parents were Ralph Sherman Parr and May (Morrison) Parr.
-His father was a US Navy commander who served in both World War I and World War II.
+His father was a 1912 graduate of the US Naval Academy and US Navy commander who served in both World War I and World War II.
 One of his brothers was Warren Sherman Parr, a US Navy rear admiral.

 Military career

 Parr enlisted in the U.S. Army Reserve on November 4, 1942, and he was accepted into the Aviation Cadet Program on February 2, 1943, earning his pilot wings and commission as a 2nd Lieutenant in the U.S. Army Air Forces at Maxwell Field, Alabama, on February 8, 1944.